Housing

 Urban and rural areas

-With the overall size of the temporary protection beneficiary population sheltered in the camps steadily declining, the vast majority of the current population subject to Türkiye’s temporary protection regime reside outside the camps in residential areas across Türkiye.
-As of 31 December 2021, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 3,737,339.
-As of June 2022, less than 1.5% were accommodated in the Temporary Accommodation Centres, whereas 3,635,139 were resident outside the camps (see Statistics).
+The vast majority of the current population subject to Türkiye’s temporary protection regime reside outside the camps in residential areas across Türkiye.
+As of the end of 2024, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 2,901,478, as of 2905.2025, the number decreased to 2,710,476.[9]

-More than half of the 3.6 million Syrians were registered in 4 out of the 81 Turkish provinces (İstanbul, Gaziantep, Hatay and Şanlıurfa).
-While İstanbul hosts the largest number of registered temporary protection beneficiaries, this only corresponds to 3.48% of its population.
-Conversely, temporary protection beneficiaries correspond to 21.54% of the population in Gaziantep, 20.9% in Şanlıurfa, 26.34% in Hatay and 74.54% in Kilis.[10]
+More than half of the Syrians were registered in 5 out of the 81 Turkish provinces hosting the highest number of Syrians (İstanbul, Gaziantep, Şanlıurfa, Hatay and Mersin).
+While İstanbul hosts the largest number of registered temporary protection beneficiaries with 470,935, this only corresponds to 2.91% of its population.
+Conversely, temporary protection beneficiaries correspond to 14.74% of the population in Gaziantep, 9.55% in Şanlıurfa, 10.80 % in Hatay and in 8.05% in Mersin.
+In Kilis, 1 out of every 4 people are Syrians.[10]

 [1] Article 37(3) TPR, as amended by Regulation 2018/11208.